 Protesters brave freeze to demonstrate against controversial strikes Bill

-Members of the Public and Commercial Services (PCS) Union and Unison were also present.
+The demonstration coincided with the second reading of the Strikes (Minimum Service Levels) Bill in Parliament.

-Thousands of protesters braved “absolutely freezing” temperatures to demonstrate outside Downing Street against a controversial new Bill on strikes.
+Thousands of protesters have braved sub-zero temperatures to demonstrate outside Downing Street against a controversial new Bill restricting the right to strike.

-Union leaders Mick Lynch, of the Rail, Maritime and Transport (RMT) union, and Dave Ward, of the Communication Workers Union (CWU), were expected to attend the gathering on Monday evening.
+Mick Lynch, leader of the Rail, Maritime and Transport (RMT) union, and a number of Labour backbenchers and the SNP’s Westminster leader Stephen Flynn were among those gathered on Monday evening.

-Members of the Public and Commercial Services (PCS) Union and Unison were also present at the demonstration, which coincides with the Bill’s second reading in Parliament.
+Members of the Public and Commercial Services (PCS) union and Unison were also present at the demonstration, which coincided with the second reading of the Strikes (Minimum Service Levels) Bill in Parliament.

 The legislation would see the right to strike restricted by imposing minimum service levels.

-Under the draft Strikes (Minimum Service Levels) Bill, bosses would be legally able to fire employees who ignore a “work notice” ordering them to work on days of industrial action.
+Bosses would be legally able to fire employees who ignore a notice requiring them to work on days of industrial action.

 Protesters chanted “f*** the Tories” and “the people united will never be divided” and others banged drums as they gathered in Westminster.